wintechis/content-selection-component/README.md

 3. only file URIs without extension
 4. (optionally) only if match between accept header and type mappings

-Example: `GET 'text/html' from /sensor-1/data` -> `303 location: /sensor-1/data.html`
+Example: `GET 'accept: text/html' from /sensor-1/data` -> `303 'location: /sensor-1/data.html' no content`

 ### ContentSelectionOperationHandler